opendocsg/opendoc-family-justice-courts-practice-directions/Part 14-General Matters.md

 ## 161A.
 Technology Facilities in Supreme Court Building

-**_Use of the Technology Courts and the Mobile Infocomm Technology Facilities_**
+**_Use of the Video Conference Facilities and the Mobile Infocomm Technology Facilities_**

 (1) This Paragraph shall apply only in respect of proceedings in the Family Division of the High Court conducted at the Supreme Court building.

-(2) The Technology Courts and the Mobile Infocomm Technology Facilities (“MIT facilities”) may, at the discretion of the Registrar and subject to the payment of the appropriate fees, be used:
+(2) The Video Conference (“VC”) Facilities and the Mobile Infocomm Technology Facilities (“MIT facilities”) may, at the discretion of the Registrar, be used:

 > (a) for the hearing of any matter, whether before a Judge or Registrar, in open Court or in Chambers; or